bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/A-Quick-Guide-to-Big-O-Notation--Memoization--Tabulation--and-Sorting-Algorithms-by-Example.md

 -   <span id="1cad">We also need to ask if our code remains performant if we increase the size of the input.</span>
 -   <span id="3cb7">The real question we need to answering is: `How does our performance scale?`.</span>

-### big 'O' notation
+### big ‘O’ notation

 -   <span id="9b21">Big O Notation is a tool for describing the efficiency of algorithms with respect to the size of the input arguments.</span>
--   <span id="c0e6">Since we use mathematical functions in Big-O, there are a few big picture ideas that we'll want to keep in mind:</span>
+-   <span id="c0e6">Since we use mathematical functions in Big-O, there are a few big picture ideas that we’ll want to keep in mind:</span>
 -   <span id="2e86">The function should be defined by the size of the input.</span>
 -   <span id="07b0">`Smaller` Big O is better (lower time complexity)</span>
 -   <span id="f1b0">Big O is used to describe the worst case scenario.</span>